turbot/steampipe-plugin-azure/docs/index.md

 ### Azure CLI

-If no credentials are specified and the SDK environment variables are not set, the plugin will use the active credentials from the `az` CLI.
+If no credentials are specified and the SDK environment variables are not set, the plugin will use the active credentials from the Azure CLI.
 You can run `az login` to set up these credentials.

-- `subscription_id`: Specifies the subscription to connect to; Otherwise uses the subscription_id set for azure CLI(`az account show`)
+- `subscription_id`: Specifies the subscription to connect to.
+If not set, use the subscription ID set in the Azure CLI (`az account show`)

 ```hcl
 connection "azure" {